plucia-mitre/pickled-canary_sandbox/README.md

 ## Download

-You can download the `.vsix` VS Code plugin from the Releases Page (**Coming soon**).
+You can download the `.vsix` VS Code plugin from the Releases page (**Coming soon**).

 ## Install

 In VS Code:

-1. Open the command palette (`Ctrl`-`Shift`-`P` in Windows)
+1. Open the command palette (`Ctrl`-`Shift`-`P` in Windows).
-1. Type some part of "Extensions: Install from VSIX..." and choose this option when it appears.
+1. Type some part of "Extensions: Install from VSIX...", and choose this option when it appears.
-1. Select the just-downloaded extension
+1. Select the just-downloaded extension.

 ## Use

-Simply create or open a `.ptn` file to trigger Pickled Canary syntax highlighting
+Simply create or open a `.ptn` file to trigger Pickled Canary syntax highlighting.

 ## Uninstall